junxit/us-congress-bills-111/metadata.md

 - 2010-05-28 — Introduced in Senate
 - 2010-05-28 — Referred to the Committee on Rules and Administration. (text of measure as introduced: CR S4573)
+- 2010-07-22 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S6225)
+- 2010-07-22 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S6225)
+- 2010-07-22 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S6225)
+- 2010-07-22 — Senate Committee on Rules and Administration discharged by Unanimous Consent.(consideration: CR S6225)